powerpak/pathogendb-pipeline/README.md

 **TODO:** document `motif_and_mods` and `all`.

+#### Illumina-specific tasks

+Optionally, if Illumina reads are available for the same isolate (which you provide as the `ILLUMINA_FASTQ` parameter), they can be aligned to correct small (typically indel) errors in the PacBio assembly, and then this new consensus can be re-annotated and converted to a new IGB quickload directory with four extra steps.

+1. `ilm:recall_consensus`
+2. `ilm:prokka_annotate`
+3. `ilm:create_QC_webpage`
+4. `ilm:prokka_to_igb`

+If you had discarded the intermediate files for the PacBio-only assembly, you can still shunt its final FASTA sequence into the Illumina branch of the pipeline by using the `ilm:fake_prereqs` task, which takes the `ILLUMINA_REFERENCE` parameter (the path to the FASTA file).
+This sets up a skeleton job directory so that you may run the four `ilm:` steps listed above on their own.

 #### Deprecated tasks

 Prior versions of the pipeline utilized custom scripts for circularization based on [MUMmer][] output, and [RAST][rast] for annotation of finished assemblies.
 These processes are now handled by the more mature tools [circlator][] and [prokka][], respectively, but we have preserved the old steps under the `old:` namespace within `deprecated.rake`.